-\HIST 296 - History of American Technology is recommended for the Humanities elective when course is available.

-Accuplacer Reading score of 80 or equivalent (for A&S courses)

-Applied Technologies Division

-TRUCK DRIVING

-Certificate in Truck Driving

-Program Description

-Provides students basic instruction required to become professional commercial truck drivers.
-Students learn how to operate a tractor trailer safely and efficiently through classroom, range and over-the-road environments, and through full-time and part-time course work.
-The program is certified by the Professional Truck Driver Institute and students will receive certificates through the Professional Truck Driving Institute and TVI.

-Career and Advancement Opportunities

-Jobs are available with various types of trucking companies, including local delivery, in-state routes and over-the-road (regional and 48 states) opportunities.

-Special Requirements

-G .
-1 . .
-1 0 11 ' requirements

-Studonta must moot tha tallanna raguiramanta

-Singenis minist meet 1116 10110W1119 redifficillents

-Be a it least 18 vears old:

-- Have a valid New Mexico driver's license: - Have maintained a valid driver's license for the previous three (3) years; - Provide original birth certificate; - ☐ Provide original social security card; - Provide a certified copy of his or her driving record for the past three years; - Have a Department of Transportation physical at a qualified testing facility; - Obtain pre-qualification testing for controlled substances use: - Not have been convicted of or forfeited bond for more than four moving violations in the past three years; - Not have more than one at-fault, preventable accident in the past three years; - Not have been convicted of or forfeited bond for reckless driving; - Not have more than one DWI conviction and not within the past five years; and. - Obtain a background check in accordance with FMCSR.
+EPT 113A MATH 119 EPT 113B or higher 3 credits 3-4 credits WFI D COMM 130 A elective or higher 3 credits 3 credits ENG 101 💻 Humanities 3 credits or Social/ Behavioral Science IT 101 💻 elective 3 credits 3 credits ★ PHYS 102 Term 5 or higher 3 credits DETC 295 1 credit Term 4 Optional Courses DETC 296 = 1-6 credits DETC 297 = variable CSE 101 or higher HIST 296 - History of American Technology is recommended ★ See page 269 for courses in this category. for the Humanities elective when course is available.
+Certificate in Truck Driving Program Description Provides students basic instruction required to become professional commercial truck drivers.
+Students learn how to operate a tractor trailer safely and efficiently through classroom, range and over-the-road environments and through full-time and part-time course work.
+The program is certified by the Professional Truck Driver Institute and students will receive certificates through the Professional Truck Driving Institute and CNM.
+This program meets Federal Regulation entry level requirements.
+Career and Advancement Opportunities Jobs are available with various types of trucking companies, including local delivery, in-state routes and over-the-road (regional and 48 states) opportunities.
+Special Requirements Students must meet the following requirements: - Be at least 18 years old; - Have a valid New Mexico driver's license; - Have maintained a valid driver's license for the previous three (3) years; - Provide original birth certificate; - Provide original social security card; - Provide a certified copy of his or her driving record for the past three years; - Have a Department of Transportation physical at a qualified testing facility; - Obtain pre-qualification testing for controlled substances use; - Not have been convicted of or forfeited bond for more than four moving violations in the past three years; - Not have more than one at-fault, preventable accident in the past three years; - Not have been convicted of or forfeited bond for reckless driving; - Not have more than one DWI conviction and not within the past five years; - Obtain a background check in accordance with FMCSR; and - Must be a U.S. citizen or lawful permanent resident of the United States of America.
 Students are subject to all Federal Highway Administration drug and alcohol testing rules.
 Tests (pre-qualification, random, post accident, reasonable suspicion, return-to-duty and follow-up) are performed when applicable for alcohol and controlled substances.
 Instructors will provide students detailed information regarding federal drug and alcohol testing and physical examination requirements when they enter TRDR 101.
-Students pay a non-refundable course fee of \$250 prior to entering TRDR 102L, and \$300 prior to entering TRDR 103L.
+Students pay a non-refundable course fee of \$250 prior to entering TRDR 102L and \$300 prior to entering TRDR 103L.
 This program may not qualify students for Veterans Administration benefits or other financial aid.
 In TRDR 102L, students will receive a minimum of 20 hours behind-the-wheel driving and in TRDR 103L a minimum of 30 hours behind-the-wheel driving time.
-Contact Information Program information is available from the program director at (505) 224-3799, the director at (505) 224-3718, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montova Campus).

-Technical competencies (see page 5) for this program of study are available at www.tvi.edu/instruction/techcompetencies.
-For prerequisites and recommended course sequence(s), see the following page(s)...
-TRUCK DRIVING CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
+CONTACT INFORMATION Program information is available from the program director at (505) 224-3799, the director at (505) 224-3718, or from Academic Advisement and Career Development at (505) 224-4321.
+For prerequisites and a recommended course sequence, turn the page... ▶ TRUCK DRIVING Certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
 Certificate requirement = 14 credits